Wuthering Heights Theme of Revenge

 Wuthering Heights Video

-Even though the novel is a great romance, Brontë doesn't follow the strict guidelines of the genre: the revenge plot is just as powerful, if not more so, than the love that pulls Catherine and Heathcliff together.
-Without revenge as such a predominant theme, Wuthering Heights would just be a thwarted love story.
+Even though the novel is a great (if twisted) romance, Brontë doesn't follow the strict guidelines of the genre: the revenge plot is just as powerful—if not more so—than the love that pulls Catherine and Heathcliff together.
+Without revenge as such a predominant theme, Wuthering Heights would just be another thwarted love story.

-When Heathcliff cannot have the woman he loves, he turns his attention to revenging his childhood tormenter, his adoptive brother Hindley.
-Because Hindley never lost an opportunity to demean Heathcliff, the "gypsy" grows up determined to destroy Hindley and become master of the two houses.
-The fact that Hindley already has a tendency to drink and gamble to excess makes Heathcliff's vengeance all the easier.
+When Heathcliff can't have the woman he loves, he turns his attention to getting revenge on his childhood tormenter, Hindley.
+The fact that Hindley already drinks like a fish and gambles to excess makes Heathcliff's vengeance all the easier.

 Though Heathcliff is driven by a desire for vengeance, he is certainly not the only character who spends energy on it.